thesps/conifer/README.md

 Conifer originated as a development for [hls4ml](https://fastmachinelearning.org/hls4ml/), and borrows heavily from the code and ideas developed for it.

 # Usage

+View the API reference at the [conifer homepage](https://ssummers.web.cern.ch/conifer/)

 ```
 from sklearn.ensemble import GradientBoostingClassifier
 # Train a BDT